 I know our son is a huge fan of cold pizza, and when we make homemade pizza, we make extra for the next day.

-Another sandwich or wrap filler that our son loves is bacon or baked pepperoni chips and crispy salami chips.
+Another snack our son loves is bacon, baked pepperoni chips and crispy salami chips.

-He is not a huge fan of bread in general but when he does eat bread there has to be something on it like bread and butter or bread and bacon.
+He is not a huge fan of bread, but when he does eat it, there has to be something on it, such as butter or bacon.
 Simple kid, I guess.

-He loves to dip them in homemade avocado taco dip that easily can transport to school in a lunch box.
+He loves to dip them in homemade avocado taco dip that he easily can transport to school in a lunch box.